bcgov/GDX-Analytics-Looker-Google-Block/README.md

 ## Getting Help

-Please Contact the GDX Service desk via the [GCPE GDX Client Service Desk Portal](https://apps.gcpe.gov.bc.ca/jira/servicedesk/customer/portal/9) for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.
+Please contact the GDX Service desk via the [GCPE GDX Client Service Desk Portal](https://apps.gcpe.gov.bc.ca/jira/servicedesk/customer/portal/9) for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.

 ## Contributors

 The GDX analytics team will be the main contributors to this project currently.
-They will also maintain the code as well.
+They will also maintain the code.

 ## License